cvollmann-teaching/richardson/readme.md

-# Python Project: Richardson Iteration from Scratch and the PageRank
+# Python Project: Richardson Iteration from Scratch applied to Heat Equation and the PageRank

 (Under Construction)